 PROCTOR has built strong links between the generations

-through community gatherings, picnics, game nights, and service projects
+through community gatherings, intergenerational gardening, movie nights, and service projects

 FOND DU LAC RESERVATION has joined all age groups to participate in traditional activities such as ricing, sugarbushing, and gathering plants and berries.
 Elders connect with youth and preserve stories through monthly community dinners featuring traditional speakers.
 Fond du Lac has also resurrected its annual Family Camp, a multi-day summertime event in which families interact, participate in traditional activities, enjoy food, and have fun.

 CLOQUET is building positive relationships among its older adults and youth while learning, playing, and growing together.
-Activities include social and recreational opportunities such as game nights, picnics, crafts, and baking contests.
-Teens and adults ages 55 and older have also beautified and improved a local park to make it welcoming for people of all ages.
+Activities include social and recreational opportunities such as game nights, book discussions, picnics, crafts, and park clean-up.
+Cloquet also partners with local organizations to coordinate an annual community Pow Wow and a Father-Daughter Dance.

 MOOSE LAKE has increased older adult volunteer engagement in